vatte/vatte.github.io/_posts/2014-10-22-drivers-for-blobo.markdown

 ###Show me the drivers already

-Opening the serial port in OS X Mavericks was impossible as Bluetooth settings have been severely limited.
+Opening the Bluetooth serial port in OS X Mavericks was impossible as Bluetooth settings have been severely limited.
 Whatever I did, the result was "pairing rejected".
 I ran into the same problem in Ubuntu 14.04 when using the GUI, but thankfully Linux comes with the `rfcomm` command.
-I made a simple driver for the Blobo in Python, which you can [download from the Github repository](https://github.com/vatte/Blobo).
+I made a simple driver for Blobo in Python, which you can [download from this Github repository](https://github.com/vatte/Blobo).

 ###What's a Blobo anyway?